tudelft3d/Random3Dcity/README.md

 Known issues
 ---------------------

+### CityGML issues

++ The output files are stored in CityGML 2.0.
+Output in the legacy versions 0.4 and 1.0 is not available.
++ There are multiple MultiSurface instances within the same thematic boundary (boundedBy), which might cause problems for some software packages.
+This will be fixed in the next version.

+### Python issues

++ This software has been programmed with Python 2.7.
+Version 3 is not supported.

+### Running issues

 The `generateCityGML.py` program has been known to crash in two cases:

 + It runs out of memory if too many buildings are attempted to be generated in CityGML.
 Reduce the number of buildings and/or their variants (e.g. disable the generation of solids).